Jey-Cee/ioBroker.enocean/README.md

 To test telegram handling create a channel with name development and in this channel a object with name telegram, type string.

 ## Changelog

+### **WORK IN PROGRESS**
+* added EIMSIG EM-USE-00 & EM-FSGE-00
+* added Kieback & Peter RBW322-FTL
+* added MICROPELT MVA002
+* added EEP A5-14-07
+* added Traveled Time & Time to travel objects to TF-14-04 (FSB14)
+* added EnOcean Pi & FAM-USB (ESP3 Firmware) as choice in admin
+* added translation for object names
+* change teachin method for Kieback and Peter MD15-FTL-HE
+* check on startup if all objects for existing devices are exists, if not create them
+* fix D2-10-01 sending configuration message

 ### 0.7.1 (2022-07-24)
 * increase timeout for response time from gateway
 * change base id for dummy gateway info (effects Eltako FGW14)